codeschool-projects/HTMLPortfolioProject/README.md

 # HTML Portfolio

-You'll create a personal web page to show off your work.
-We will test your HTML knowledge, and then it will be up to you to use CSS to style your own page and make it unique.
+You'll be able to create a personal web page to showcase your skills.
+We will test your knowledge in HTML.
+The CSS styling will be upto you and You can style your page in your own unique ways.

 ## What You'll Build

 The end result will be a portfolio that you can deploy publicly!
+The look of the portfolio solely depends on your CSS styling.

-Here's a sample of what this could look like:
+Here's a sample of what this portfolio could look like:
 ![Sample Portfolio](http://courseware.codeschool.com.s3.amazonaws.com/projects/build-a-portfolio-using-html-and-css.png)

 ## What You'll Learn